EricCrosson/tradingview-watchlist-generator/readme.md

-# binance-watchlist-generator
+# tradingview-watchlist-generator

-> Generate TradingView-importable watchlists of all assets on Binance
+> Generate TradingView-importable watchlists of all assets offered on
+> supported cryptocurrency exchanges

 ## use